 project type number of units percent allowed

-substantial rehabilitation & new construction 51 units or more 12%
+substantial rehabilitation & 51 units or more 12%

-50 units or less 15%
+new construction 50 units or less 15%

-- Consultant fee (in lieu of or as part of the developer fee) is defined as a fee to a third party(ies) for performing tasks that a developer would normally perform (e.g., prepare tax credit application and loan application, manage local government approvals, act as owner agent during project construction). - Certain project costs: Total cost to complete the project, minus the cost of land, developer fees, consultant fees, and project reserves.
+- Consultant fee (in lieu of or as part of the developer fee) is defined as a fee to a third party(ies) for performing tasks that a Applicant would normally perform (e.g., prepare Tax Credit Application and loan Application, manage local government approvals, act as Owner agent during project construction). - Certain project costs: Total cost to complete the project, minus the cost of land, developer fees, consultant fees, and project reserves.
 In the case of acquisition and rehabilitation projects, this calculation requires documentation in the appraisal for the value of the land only.

-An increase of the percent allowed, up to 5 percent, may be requested for Permanent Supportive Housing projects that are serving tenants at or below 30 percent AMI.
-The increase in equity provided by the additional annual credit must be committed to provide supportive services or a rental subsidy for such tenants.
-Evidence of the commitment must be provided with the application and such commitments will be reflected in the LURA.
+An increase of the percent allowed, up to 5 percent, may be requested for Homeless/Special Needs Housing projects that are serving tenants at or below 30 percent AMI.
+The increase in equity provided by the additional annual Tax Credit must be committed to provide supportive services or a rental subsidy for such tenants.
+Evidence of the commitment must be provided with the Application and such commitments will be reflected in the LURA.
 A minimum of 15 percent of the total units in the project must be at or below 30 percent AMI.
 For those projects subject to the HUD subsidy layering review, this change is subject to approval by HUD.
-Contact a CHFA staff member for assistance in updating the LIHTC application to reflect the developer fee increase.
+Contact a CHFA staff member for assistance in updating the LIHTC Application to reflect the developer fee increase.

-Subsidy Layering Review
+3.N Subsidy Layering Review

-Section 911 of the Housing and Community Development Act of 1992 and Section 102 of the Department of Housing and Urban Development (HUD) Reform Act of 1989 have placed limitations on combining LIHTCs with certain HUD and other federal programs.
+Section 911 of the Housing and Community Development Act of 1992 and Section 102 of the Department of Housing and Urban Development (HUD) Reform Act of 1989 have placed limitations on combining LIHTC with certain HUD and other federal programs.
 The limitations currently apply to a number of programs under the jurisdiction of the HUD Office of Housing, including, but not limited to, Section 221(d)(4), 223(f) and 542(c) mortgage insurance, flexible subsidy, and project-based Section 8 assistance.

 As part of a Memorandum of Understanding (MOU) between HUD and CHFA, projects combining LIHTC with these programs will be subject to a subsidy layering review by CHFA or HUD.
-The MOU requires that HUD and CHFA share information on the developer's disclosure of sources and uses of funds and on project costs for all projects financed with a combination of federal tax credits and HUD housing assistance.
+The MOU requires that HUD and CHFA share information on the Applicant's disclosure of sources and uses of funds and on project costs for all projects financed with a combination of Federal Credits and HUD housing assistance.
 This review is designed to ensure that such projects do not receive excessive assistance.
-Under the subsidy layering review, developer fees and contractor overhead, profit, and general requirements are limited to those percentages listed in Section 3.H.
-HOME or CDBG funding, when combined solely with tax credits, do not trigger the subsidy layering review process.
+Under the subsidy layering review, developer fees and contractor overhead, profit, and general requirements are limited to those percentages listed in Section 3.M.
+HOME or CDBG funding, when combined solely with Tax Credits, do not trigger the subsidy layering review process.